 Zoning regulations classify land according to permissible uses within those land areas.
 The regulations usually address the size of structures allowed and include some site design requirements, including setbacks from property lines.
-In addition, the siting of any new solid waste management facilities will be guided by the criteria discussed in Appendix F.
+In addition, the siting of any new solid waste management facilities will be guided by the local zoning laws.